Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 3870 1GB is 13% faster than the Radeon HD 6670 (OEM) overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 3870 1GB should be a little bit faster than the Radeon HD 6670 (OEM) in general. (explain)

-Pixel RateThe Radeon HD 3870 1GB should be quite a bit (approximately 94%) faster with regards to AA than the Radeon HD 6670 (OEM), and also should be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 3870 1GB will be much (more or less 94%) faster with regards to AA than the Radeon HD 6670 (OEM), and also able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison